nanos-world/docs/scripting/static-classes/Client.rst

 Client
 ******

-.. tip:: This is a global variable named ``Client``.
-It is not possible to initialize or create a new instance.
-It's just a global variable.
+.. tip:: This is a Static Class named ``Client``.
+You can access it's methods directly with ``:``.
+It is not possible to initialize or create new instances.

-.. note:: This is a Client only Namespace.
+.. note:: This is a Client only Class.

-.. attention:: This page is under construction.

 Functions